 Timor-Leste Country Report

 There is a low risk of war between East Timor and its neighbours, Indonesia and Australia.
-There has been no major security incident on the border between Indonesia and East Timor since the latter's independence, and a war between Indonesia and East Timor is highly unlikely.
-East Timor's ties with Australia are also generally good, despite disputes over maritime boundaries in the Timor Sea and disagreements over oil and gas revenue.
-These disagreements are discussed diplomatically, and there are no indications that they could lead to any form of military conflict.
+There has been no major security incident on the border between Indonesia and East Timor since the latter's independence, and a war between Indonesia and East Timor is very unlikely.
+East Timor's ties relations with Australia are also generally good, despite disputes over maritime boundaries in the Timor Sea and disagreements over oil and gas revenue.
+These disagreements are discussed diplomatically, and there are no indications that they will lead to any form of military conflict.

 Vaccinations required to enter the country